-8 Ways to Puppy-Proof Your Home for Christmas
+8 Ways to Dog-Proof Your Home for Christmas

 1. Minimize the Dangers of Christmas Tree

-This is also true for artificial Christmas trees, which can become brittle with time and lose some of their parts.
-These parts are made of plastic, and that can also cause stomach and mouth irritation in dogs, or even bigger problems in puppies.
+Similar issues stretch to artificial Christmas trees, which can get brittle with time and lose some of their parts.
+These parts are made of plastic, and that can cause stomach and mouth irritation in dogs, and even bigger problems in puppies (e.g. obstruction).

 2. Keep Your Puppy Away from Christmas Plants

-Even though some Christmas plants are perfectly fine for dogs, you would still want to keep your puppy away from all of them just in case.
-Puppies are more sensitive than adult dogs and in some cases things that wouldn’t cause any harm to adult dogs can harm your puppy.
+Even though some Christmas plants are fine for dogs, keep your puppy away from them just in case.
+Puppies are more sensitive than adult dogs and in some cases things that wouldn’t cause any harm to adult dogs can harm a puppy.

 3. Secure the Wires

-With so many Christmas lights around, there are bound to be more electric cords and wires lying around than usual, which can be really dangerous to puppies.
-They can become tangled in the electric cords and they can chew on them.
-This can cause burns, electric shock or even death.
+With Christmas lights around, there are bound to be more electric cords and wires lying about.
+A dog can get tangled in the electric cords or chew on them.
+This may cause burns, electric shock or even death.

-Protect cords and wires with cord covers or double-sided or tinfoil tape.
+Protect cords and wires with cord covers, double-sided tape or tinfoil tape.
 Try to make them less visible and tuck them in so they can’t be easily spotted by your puppy.

 4. Beware the Fire Hazards

-With a small and curious puppy in your home, you can never be safe from fire hazards.
-That is why you need to keep your puppy away from the fireplace if you have one.
-They will be naturally drawn to the warmth, but since they are not yet experienced they will often end up with burned paws.
-Make sure that the fireplace screen is secured, at the very least.
+Keep your puppy away from the fireplace if you have one, and ensure it's secured, too.
+Dogs will be naturally drawn to the warmth, but since they are not yet experienced, they will often end up with burned paws.

-Candles are another possible fire hazard you need to worry about.
-Make sure that your puppy can’t knock over lit candles, or come near them.
-That can be really dangerous not just for your pooch, but for the entire family.
+Candles are another possible fire hazard.
+Ensure the puppy won't knock over lit candles, or even come near them.
 It is much safer to go with electric candles which also provide pleasant Christmas atmosphere and decoration.

 5. Don’t Feed Your Pup Human Food

 Don’t keep your medicine or even dog medicine lying around since they can easily end up in your pup’s mouth.
 Store them away in a cabinet or a cupboard, along with all cleaning supplies.
-Toxic chemicals that are found in the cleaning supplies can poison your pup, so make sure that he can’t get to them at all.
+Toxic chemicals that are found around the house, such as in cleaning supplies, can poison the dog.

 7. Choose the Right Toys

-If you want your puppy to feel the Christmas spirit just like you do, get some toys for him to play with.
-However, you need to be careful here as well because some toys can be dangerous for your puppy.
-Dogs like to chew their toys, and you need to choose toys that can’t be broken or dismantled easily or at all.
+If you want your puppy to feel the Christmas spirit, get some Christmas dog toys.
+But be careful still: dogs may chew their toys to no end, so choose those that can’t be broken or dismantled easily or at all.

-Some small pieces can be swallowed by your pup and can become lodged in their intestines or even present a choking hazard.
-Go with chew toys that are basically indestructible if you want to stay on the safe side.
+Some small pieces can be swallowed by your pup and get lodged in their intestines or even present a choking hazard.
+Go with chew toys that are indestructible.

 8. Make Your Puppy Comfortable